OS2iot/OS2iot-docs/source/external-interface-design/external-interface-design.rst

 MQTT
 ^^^^

 There are two kinds of MQTT devices available.
-An MQTT-publisher and an MQTT-subscriber.
+MQTT-publisher and MQTT-subscriber.

 MQTT-publisher
 ~~~~~~~~~~~~~~

 MQTT-subscriber
 ~~~~~~~~~~~~~~~

+The MQTT-subscriber uses the MQTT protocol to subscribe to a topic on an external MQTT broker.
+A client is created in the OS2IoT backend.
+This client will connect to the external MQTT broker using the provided URL, port and authentication, and then subscribe to data on the provided topic.

 Sigfox